mandober/debrief.math/300-logic/lo.GLOSSARY.md

 It is a special case of the prenex normal form where every universal quantifier precedes any existential quantifier.

 ## Validity
+The dual concept to satisfiability is validity: a (logic) formula is valid if every assignment of values to its vars makes the formula true.
+For example, x+3=3+x is valid over the integers, but x+3=y is not.

-In logic, an argument is valid iff it takes a form that makes it impossible for the premises to be true and the conclusion nevertheless to be false.
+An argument is valid iff it takes a form that makes it impossible for the premises to be true and the conclusion nevertheless to be false.
 It is not required that a valid argument have premises that are actually true, but to have premises that, if they were true, would guarantee the truth of the argument's conclusion.

 ## Variable symbols
 Variables are used as placeholders for quantifying over objects.